dadja/acramobileapp/README.md

 this software is free to use but you must notify the two teams behind the project ACRA and ReptxStudios and mention their names when producing your app from this one

-# this is the mobile part of a software to collect data

-#it has been developped using FireBase and Flutter
+this is the mobile part of a ACRA SI to collect data it has been developped using FireBase and Flutter

 # you need to link a firebase project to this one and the web app to make it work